 Aside from making overpayments on your existing mortgage, there are other ways to help you pay off your mortgage early.

-If your current mortgage provider is making it expensive or difficult to pay off your mortgage early, then consider getting a remortgage deal.
+If your current mortgage provider is making it expensive or difficult to pay off your mortgage early, consider getting a remortgage deal.
 By switching to a new mortgage provider, you can often get a cheaper mortgage interest rate for up to 5 years of the mortgage term.
 You may also be able to get a shorter mortgage term.

 Just be careful as remortgaging will probably activate the early repayment penalty fee on your current mortgage, and you will probably have to pay a fee to switch mortgage providers.
 Do the sums before to see if you could save.
 Remortgage deals generally work out better when you are coming close to the end of your current fixed rate mortgage deal, but it’s always good to shop around well in advance just in case.